-The following procedural example modifies the sample FailSafe configuration illustrated in Figure 6-5, page 232, so that it includes HA NFS services on a CXFS filesystem.
+The following procedural example modifies the sample FailSafe configuration illustrated in Figure 6-5, page 236, so that it includes HA NFS services on a CXFS filesystem.
 However, the CXFS resource type does not mount a CXFS filesystem.
 You should mount CXFS filesystem using the CXFS GUI as described in the CXFS Version 2 Software Installation and Administration Guide.
 The CXFS resource type monitors the CXFS filesystem for mount failures.

 Note: FailSafe assumes that CXFS filesystems are highly available because they do not require a FailSafe failover in order to be made available on another node in the cluster.
-Therefore, FailSafe does not directly start or stop CXFS filesystems nor does it stop, start, or monitor XVM volumes.
-XVM volumes should not be added to the FailSafe resource groups.
+Therefore, FailSafe does not directly start or stop CXFS filesystems nor does it stop, start, or monitor clustered XVM volumes.
+Clustered XVM volumes should not be added to the FailSafe resource groups.
+(Local XVM volumes use the XVM resource type.)